Dragonsdoom/CustomerToKML/README.md

 This process is recorded in a seperate log file in the same directory.

 Python 2.75
-Libraries: pyodbc, urllib, sys, logging, Tkinter, string, tkFileDialog, lxml, time, datetime
+Libraries: pyodbc, urllib, sys, logging, Tkinter, ttk, string, tkFileDialog, lxml, time, datetime, xlrd